bitst0rm-pub/Formatter/README.md

 Formatter settings can be accessed from: `Preferences > Package Settings > Formatter > Settings`

-The following setting details with default values should give you direction on how to setup it.
-You do not need to take the whole set of options.
-Just take the ones you need, but leave the json structure be intact:
+The following setting details, along with their default values and examples, are provided to guide you on how to set it up.
+Options are flexible, you do not need to take the whole set of options.
+Just take the ones you need, but keep the json structure be intact:

 ```js
 {